 4. Take a few moments to plan what you're going to write - You cannot just sit down and plop out whatever pops into your head onto the computer screen just like that.
 Reflect upon the call in your mind before you write the narrative, remember important events and observations.
 Think about how you want to tell the story to your reader.

 5. Think about documentation during the call – There are certain tools, assessment findings, and procedures in EMS, and any medical practice, that exist only for the purpose of providing fodder for documentation.
 No, I don't believe that the numerical reading on a pulse-ox exists solely for placing within a patient care report, but I give oxygen whenever I think that their clinical presentation warrants it (or if I just feel like it) However, it's great for documenting in your vital sign trends.
-Think about it this way, when you come across the unconscious/unknown and get a history and physical assessment that points towards hypoglycemia confirmed by a glucometer reading of 20mg/dl and you're a paramedic you "sweeten them up" with an amp or so of D-50.
+Think about it this way, when you come across the unconscious/unknown and get a history and physical assessment that point towards hypoglycemia confirmed by a glucometer reading of 20mg/dl and you're a paramedic you "sweeten them up" with an amp or so of D-50.
 What do you do next?
 After the med takes affect you probably recheck the glucose reading to confirm that it worked… so you can write it in your narrative report.
 You probably also state that the patient became alert and oriented x 3, had return of color, and had good vital signs.
 There are plenty of these data points to remember.
 Be mindful of them and they will find your way into your reports, creating great documentation.

 6. Do I really have to say it?
 Really?
 Still? –I hammer people for grammar.
 The first and best way to get people reading you to think that you are an idiot is to pepper your writing with spelling and grammatical errors.
 It makes you look dumb.
 Spell check and proofreading are your friends.
 Go back and read what you wrote.
 If you wouldn't want your doctor documenting your care record like you just documented your patient's, fix it.
 Enlist the aid of your partner and get them to proofread it too.
 Who knows, you may find something that you missed altogether.